Wing Tsun is not a style. It is an art designed to free you from all preconceived notions about "fighting", "combat", and "self-defense."

 While other schools teach endless repetitions of unrealistic drills that never happen in real situations, we focus on the principles that underlie all hand-to-hand combat while enabling you to react to physical threats as if your body was on "autopilot".

-One example of that is what we call "street punk chi sau", an adaptation of the usual "poon sau" drill in Wing Tsun:
+One example of that is what we call "street punk chi sau".
+It's a more real-life oriented adaptation of the usual "Poon Sau" drill in Wing Tsun:

-But Wing Tsun is not only an art, it is also a science.
+But Wing Tsun is not only a martial art, it is also a science.
 It is best seen as a mode of inquiry into fighting situations and principles.
-To stay real and applicable, it has to remain subject to testing and re-testing at all times, so it can grow.
+To stay real and applicable, it has to remain subject to testing and re-testing at all times so that it can grow.

 Otherwise, it dies.

 That is the reason Wing Tsun was given its name.
 The name means "eternal springtime" or "forever growing".
 If you try to cast it in stone or seal it in plexiglass, it may still look pretty, but it also dies.
 Then, to stay truthful, you would have to change its name into "forever dead."